Robert Peary: 1905–1906 expedition

 Peary's next expedition was supported by fundraising through the Peary Arctic Club, with gifts of $50,000 from George Crocker, the youngest son of banker Charles Crocker, and $25,000 from Morris K. Jesup, to buy Peary a new ship.
 The SS Roosevelt navigated through the ice between Greenland and Ellesmere Island, establishing an American hemisphere "farthest north by ship".
 The 1906 "Peary System" dogsled drive for the pole across the rough sea ice of the Arctic Ocean started from the north tip of Ellesmere at 83° north latitude.
 The parties made well under 10 mi a day until they became separated by a storm.

 As a result, Peary was without a companion sufficiently trained in navigation to verify his account from that point northward.
 With insufficient food, and uncertainty whether he could negotiate the ice between himself and land, he made the best possible dash and barely escaped with his life from the melting ice.
 On April 20, he was no farther north than 86°30' latitude.
 This latitude was never published by Peary.
 It is in a typescript of his April 1906 diary, discovered by Wally Herbert in his assessment commissioned by the National Geographic Society.
 The typescript suddenly stopped there, one day before Peary's April 21 purported "farthest".
 The original of the April 1906 record is the only missing diary of Peary's exploration career.
 He claimed the next day to have achieved a Farthest North world record at 87°06' and returned to 86°30' without camping.
 This implied a trip of at least 72 nmi between sleeping, even assuming direct travel with no detours.

 After returning to Roosevelt in May, Peary began weeks of difficult travel in June heading west along the shore of Ellesmere.
 He discovered Cape Colgate, from whose summit he claimed in his 1907 book that he had seen a previously undiscovered far-north "Crocker Land" to the northwest on June 24, 1906.
 A later review of his diary for this time and place found that he had written, "No land visible."
 On December 15, 1906, the National Geographic Society of the United States, certified Peary's 1905–1906 expedition and "Farthest" with its highest honor, the Hubbard Medal.
 No major professional geographical society followed suit.
-In 1914, Donald Baxter MacMillan and Fitzhugh Green's expedition found that Crocker Land did not exist.
+In 1914, Donald Baxter MacMillan and Fitzhugh Green, Sr.'s expedition found that Crocker Land did not exist.